IATF 16949 Requirements: A Complete Guide for Automotive QMS Implementation

 Mandatory Automotive Core Tools

-While not embedded directly in the standard text, IATF 16949 implementation typically requires use of the automotive “Core Tools,” including:
+Although not embedded directly in the standard text, implementation typically requires competence in the automotive “Core Tools,” including:

 APQP